 Since 1969, there have been thousands of oil spills each year.
 But according to NOAA’s Office of Response and Restoration, these are small ones that spill less than a barrel of oil.

 Unfortunately, there have been 44 bigger ones, with each incident spilling over 10,000 barrels in US waters.
 Some causes of disasters in drilling rigs include collisions, structural failures, inadequate safety procedures, rogue waves, and blowouts.

 This is why the oil industry is heavily regulated, meaning guidelines are in place to ensure exploration, production, transportation, and other activities in the sector are safe for humans and the environment.
 For example, in the United States, there are state and federal laws and rules governing onshore and offshore oil drilling.

 How Pipe Protection Help Prevent Oil Spills

-MSI has a wide array of pipe protection products to help prevent major oil rig disasters and other similar scenarios.
-Visit our website to learn more about our range of Oil Country Tubular Goods (OCTG), line pipe, and drill pipe applications.
+Contact us today to learn more about our range of Oil Country Tubular Goods (OCTG), line pipe, and drill pipe applications.